frontenddogma/web-development-glossary/manuscript/i.md

 : The process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.&nbsp;[†](#w-iac)

 Infrastructure as a Service
 : Online services that provide high-level APIs used to dereference various low-level details of underlying network infrastructure like physical computing resources, location, data partitioning, scaling, security, or backup.
 A hypervisor runs the virtual machines as guests.
-Pools of hypervisors within the cloud operational system can support large numbers of virtual machines and the ability to scale services up and down according to varying requirements.&nbsp;[†](#w-iaas)
+Pools of hypervisors within the cloud-operational system can support large numbers of virtual machines and the ability to scale services up and down according to varying requirements.&nbsp;[†](#w-iaas)

 Inheritance
 : The mechanism of basing an object or class upon another object (prototype-based inheritance) or class (class-based inheritance), retaining similar implementation.
 Also defined as deriving new classes (sub classes) from existing ones (super class or base class) and forming them into a hierarchy of classes.
 In most class-based object-oriented languages, an object created through inheritance (a “child object”) acquires all the properties and behaviors of the parent object (except: constructors, destructor, overloaded operators, and friend functions of the base class).
 Inheritance allows to create classes that are built upon existing classes, to specify a new implementation while maintaining the same behaviors (realizing an interface), to reuse code, and to independently extend original software via public classes and interfaces.&nbsp;[†](#w-inheritance)